tsubiya/---PingMe-/readme.md

 * Pagination has been used so users and viewers can only see 20 messages per page
 * Users can also see conversations they had with other users

-* Apolgies the whole task took more than allocated time and have used several sources online for some details.
+* Apologies the whole task took more than allocated time and have used several sources online for some details.
 * There are few errors that I could have corrected but due to limitation of time, couldnt carry out